PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 ### Method overiding
 -   In Java, Overriding is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
 When a method in a subclass has the same name, the same parameters or signature, and the same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to override the method in the super-class.

+### What is Is-A-Relationship in Java?
+A relationship in Java means different relations between two or more classes.
+For example, if a class Bulb inherits another class Device, then we can say that Bulb is having is-a relationship with Device, which implies Bulb is a device.

+In Java, we have two types of relationship:

+Is-A relationship: Whenever one class inherits another class, it is called an IS-A relationship.
+Has-A relationship: Whenever an instance of one class is used in another class, it is called HAS-A relationship.